Admin CLI

 Thecrewship admin command group is the operator-on-the-host recovery surface.
 Every subcommand here runs a direct write against the local SQLite database, intentionally bypassing the HTTP API.
 The model is the same one GitLab (gitlab-rake gitlab:password:reset), Gitea (gitea admin user change-password), Nextcloud (occ user:resetpassword) and Mattermost (mmctl user change-password) all adopt: shell access to the host is the credential.
 If you can ssh to the box, you are the admin — no second authentication factor would be meaningful, since you already control the data directory and could rewrite the database manually anyway.

 The flow is deliberately non-circular.
-The most important caller is an admin whose account is locked out and whose server may or may not be running — routing recovery through the same server they’re recovering would be a chicken-and-egg failure. crewship admin therefore takes a read+write lock on ~/.crewship/crewship.db (or whatever CREWSHIP_DATA_DIR points at), runs the requested SQL in a transaction, and exits.
-The HTTP layer never sees the request, the auth middleware never runs, and the audit journal records a journal.admin_cli entry attributed to host:$USER so the action still shows up in the timeline.
+The most important caller is an admin whose account is locked out and whose server may or may not be running — routing recovery through the same server they’re recovering would be a chicken-and-egg failure. crewship admin therefore opens ~/.crewship/crewship.db directly (or whatever CREWSHIP_DATA_DIR / DATABASE_URL points at), runs the requested SQL — the mutating commands in a transaction — and exits.
+The HTTP layer never sees the request and the auth middleware never runs.

 When to use it